eOCDS-approaches/eOCDS-structuredAwardCriteria/README.md

 ## Example

-Below is an example of requirements specified against both an item and a bidder which demonstrates both **AND** and **OR** conditions:
+Below is an example of requirements specified against both an item and a tenderer:

 ```json
 {